visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_the_visualization_window.rst

 essentially the same name except for a number that is appended to the file name.
 The number increases by one each time an image is saved.
-If the family toggle setting is on then a file named *"visit"* of type *TIFF* will save out as *"visit0000.tif"*.
-If the family toggle setting is off, the file will save as *"visit.tif"*.
+If the family toggle setting is on then a file named *"visit"* of type *TIFF* will save out as *"visit0000.tiff"*.
+If the family toggle setting is off, the file will save as *"visit.tiff"*.

 Setting the file type
 ~~~~~~~~~~~~~~~~~~~~~

 You set the file type by making a selection from the **File type** menu.
 You can choose from image file types or geometry file types.
 Note that some
-areas of the **Save Window** become enabled for certain file types.
+areas of the **Save Window** become enabled or disabled for certain file types.

 Choosing *JPEG* format files enables the **Quality** slider and the
 **Progressive** check box.
 These controls allow you to specify the desired